ArunNadda/HashiCorp-Certified-Vault-Associate-notes/Topics/Vault Architecture/Readme.md

 Vault is a complex system that has many different modules working together. lets learn about basic terms used in Vault.

 **Storage Backend** - A storage backend is responsible for durable storage of encrypted data.
 **Barrier** - The barrier is cryptographic seal around the Vault.
 It ensures that only encrypted data is written out, and that data is verified and decrypted on the way in
 **Secrets Engine** -  is responsible for managing secrets.
 There are many different types of Secrets engines available in Vault.
-Simple one is "kv".
+Simple one is *kv*.
 **Audit Devices** - used to manage audit logs.
 **Auth Method** - used to authenticate users/applications connecting to Vault.
     - once authenticated, Auth Method returns the list of applicable policies which should be applied
-    - Vault takes an authenticated user and returns a client token that can be used for future requests **Policies** - Authenticated users get authorisation to perform different tasks using policies.
+    - Vault takes an authenticated user and returns a client token that can be used for future requests
+**Policies** - Authenticated users get authorisation to perform different tasks using policies.
 Policies decide permissions to users/application on path.
 **Path** - every object stored in Vault has a path. this makes is easier to apply policies at different levels inside path.
-**Client Token** - A client token (aka "Vault Token") is conceptually similar to a session cookie on a web site **Secret** - A secret is the term for anything returned by Vault which contains confidential or cryptographic material.
+**Client Token** - A client token (aka "Vault Token") is conceptually similar to a session cookie on a web site
+**Secret** - A secret is the term for anything returned by Vault which contains confidential or cryptographic material.
 **Server** - Vault depends on a long-running instance which operates as a server
     - provides API which clients interact with and manages the interaction between all the secrets engines ACL enforcement, and secret lease revocation

 ## High Level Overview: